AugurProject/augur/README.md

 Depending on how you'll be running Augur (Development OR Production), follow the corresponding steps below:

+*NOTE --* You can't be running an Ethereum client (mist/wallet) at the same time you attempt to run geth.

 ### Development -- Testnet (Morden)

 Create an Ethereum account (if needed):